France is the ideal location.

-Economic booms and crashes are felt on a global scale much more so than 50 years ago.
-Every country and every continent are connected through an endless stream of web based resources leading to the global economy we enjoy today.
-Where some markets have decreased over the years, others have strived and out of all countries the world over, France has proven to be a leader in the business world leading many companies to call the country home.
-Here are just a few of the reasons why so many are flocking to France and why the country is currently the go to spot for virtually any type of business imaginable.
+Economic booms and crashes are felt on a global scale, and this has been happening for over 50 years.
+Every country and every continent are connected through an endless stream of web-based resources, leading to the global economy we enjoy today.
+However, some markets have dwindled over the years, while others have striven.
+Out of all countries in the world, France has proven to be a leader in the business world, which has led many leading companies to call the country home.
+Here are just a few of the reasons why so many are flocking to France and why the country is currently the go-to spot for virtually any type of business imaginable.

 Location, Location, Location

 A business’s location is key to its success.
-Companies rely greatly on their business location even though we live in an increasingly web based business economy.
-France’s location has proven to be ideal for most business ventures as it maintains an extensive coastline for transporting goods from neighboring countries and more far away avenues such as America.
+Companies rely greatly on their business location, even though we live in an increasingly web-based business economy.
+France’s location has proven to be ideal for most business ventures, as it maintains an extensive coastline for transporting goods from neighbouring countries and more distant avenues such as America.

-For those who wish to remain primarily on land, France also offers easy access to many different countries as well.
-France’s location sits on the west coast of Europe and its boarders are shared with six countries.
-Luxembourg and Belgium are found to the north while Switzerland and Germany are on the east.
-Occupying the south border is Italy and Spain.
-The orientation to these business minded countries offers growth potential and provides easy access to all of Europe.
+For those who wish to remain primarily on land, France also offers easy access to many different countries.
+France’s location sits on the west coast of Europe, and its borders are shared with six countries.
+Luxembourg and Belgium are found to the north, while Switzerland and Germany are to the east.
+Occupying the southern border are Italy and Spain.
+The orientation toward these business-minded countries offers growth potential and provides easy access to all of Europe.

 Acceptance of Foreign Companies

-Countries vary greatly on their acceptance level of foreign born companies.
+Countries vary greatly in their acceptance level of foreign-born companies.
 Some countries greatly tax and restrict new businesses from entering the country, while others welcome them with open arms.
-France seems to be in the latter category as they encourage foreign companies to invest in the country’s business world through incentives and a more relaxed atmosphere to company startup.
-According to the Investment Promotion Agency in France, “Foreign entities have the right to establish and own enterprise, and engage in all forms of remunerative activity.”
+France seems to be in the latter category, as they encourage foreign companies to invest in the country’s business world through incentives and a more relaxed atmosphere for company start-ups.
+According to the Investment Promotion Agency in France, "foreign entities have the right to establish and own enterprises and engage in all forms of remunerative activity."

-In 2016 alone, France targeted 47 specialized industrial sectors in order to develop the next generation of technology based equipment.
-Tech based companies were encouraged to allow France to be the birthplace next generation high speed train, electric passenger plane, electric cars, low emissions ships, and longer lasting batteries.
+In 2016 alone, France targeted 47 specialised industrial sectors in order to develop the next generation of technology-based equipment.
+Tech-based companies were encouraged to allow France to be the birthplace of the next generation of high-speed trains, electric passenger planes, electric cars, low-emission ships, and long-lasting batteries.
 In the business world, France is at the top of the list for accepting new businesses.

-When starting up your own business, the first thought is never, “I hope this lasts a year or two,” but a keen look into the future for a long lasting investment.
-Owners get into business for the long haul hoping to strike it rich and eventually retire well leaving a strong, stable, company for future generations.
-It is not often that a country thinks along the exact same lines.
-France is different than most countries and has therefore implemented mandates that conform to the times and produce a long term solution for a growing problem.
+When starting your own business, the first thought is never, "I hope this lasts a year or two," but a keen look into the future for a long-lasting investment.
+Owners get into business with the intention of making a fortune and eventually retiring well, leaving a strong, stable company for future generations.t is not often that a country thinks along the exact same lines.
+France is different than most countries and has therefore implemented mandates that conform to the times and produce a long-term solution for a growing problem.

 Pollution has long been an issue in countries all over the world and recently, green technology has come into focus as a means of reducing the impact humans have on their environment.
 Recently, France has implementing a policy requiring all new companies and buildings to provide a level of green technology.
 Businesses in France are routinely making an effort to afford more buildings with solar panels and set apart green spaces to assist with environmental concerns.
 Investing in green technology is always a plus for a business and France makes it easy to do so.